Management Consultancy Recruitment Guide 2024

 But increasingly people need to manage their own careers.
 Like any other strategy, there needs to be clarity around objectives and endpoints.
 Some can be very explicit.
 Some can be fuzzier.
 But there needs to be a clear purpose and direction.
 This might sound obvious but it is often clear to Prism from a CV and a career discussion that people have made moves (or are considering doing so) without any career logic.
 This is perhaps based on gut feel, an enticing salary or a whole host of reasons that “seemed like a good idea at the time” but with hindsight can be catastrophic.

 The motivations can sometimes be because of a pressing need to find a new job.
-In those situations, if possible, it is always worth asking the question “if I were happy in a role and employer would I even give this the time of day?”.
+In those situations, if possible, it is always worth asking the question “if I were happy in a role and with my employer, would I even give this the time of day?”.
 That can sometimes be a useful reality check.

 These goals have to factor in personal circumstances.
 The ideal starting point is “what do I want from my life and career?”
 What is important?
 Family?
 Money?
 Work-life balance?
 Running my own business?
 Retiring early?
 Never retiring?
 Remaining in consulting or moving “client-side”?
 What sort of person am I?
 Do I really have the ambition, motivation and perhaps sharp elbows to reach the highest heights?
 This is perhaps the “life the universe and everything” question.